-CPL [m] Complement data memory
+CPL [m] Complement Data Memory

-Description Each bit of the specified data memory is logically complemented (1's complement).
-Bits which previously contained a 1 are changed to 0 and vice-versa.
+Description Each bit of the specified Data Memory is logically complemented (1's complement).
+Bits which previously contained a 1 are changed to 0 and vice versa.

-Operation $[m] \leftarrow [\overline{m}]$
+Operation $[m] \leftarrow \overline{[m]}$

-CPLA [m] Complement data memory and place result in the accumulator which previously contained a 1 are changed to 0 and vice-versa.
-The complemented result is stored in the accumulator and the contents of the data memory remain unchanged.
+CPLA [m] Complement Data Memory with result in ACC

+Description Each bit of the specified Data Memory is logically complemented (1's complement).
+Bits which previously contained a 1 are changed to 0 and vice versa.
+The complemented result is stored in the Accumulator and the contents of the Data Memory remain unchanged.